-Jody Nix has also played the TCR rodeo dances in Stamford, Texas for twenty-one years and the Big Spring Cowboy Reunion and Rodeo for twenty-one years.
+Jody Nix has also played TCR rodeo dances in Stamford, Texas for twenty-one years and Big Spring Cowboy Reunion & Rodeo for twenty-one years.

-Jody Nix has also been a part of all the Western Swing Festivals in Canton, Texarkana, Snyder and Wichita Falls for over twenty-two years, the Boys Ranch Ball in San Angelo for fifteen years and the Western Heritage Classic Ranch Rodeo in Abilene, Texas for fifteen years.
+Jody Nix has also been a part of all Western Swing Festivals in Canton, Texarkana, Snyder and Wichita Falls for over twenty-two years, Boys Ranch Ball in San Angelo for fifteen years and Western Heritage Classic Ranch Rodeo in Abilene, Texas for fifteen years.

 In 1996, Jody Nix was inducted into the Western Swing Society Hall of Fame in Sacramento, California.

-In 2008, Jody Nix and The Texas Cowboys represented the state of Texas at the Smithsonian Folk Life Festival in Washington DC and also played at the Kennedy Centre For The Performing Arts.
+In 2008, Jody Nix & The Texas Cowboys represented the state of Texas at Smithsonian Folk Life Festival in Washington DC and also played at The Kennedy Centre For The Performing Arts.

-Jody Nix has also played for the PRCA Convention at the South Point Hotel and Casino in Las Vegas, Nevada prior to the NFR three years in a row, along with the Cowboy Ball at the Pro Rodeo Hall of Fame in Colorado Springs.
+Jody Nix has also played for the PRCA Convention at South Point Hotel & Casino in Las Vegas, Nevada prior to the NFR three years in a row, along with The Cowboy Ball at Pro Rodeo Hall of Fame in Colorado Springs.

-In May 2009, Jody Nix And The Texas Cowboys were inducted into the Texas Western Swing Hall of Fame in San Marcos, Texas.
+In May 2009, Jody Nix & The Texas Cowboys were inducted into Texas Western Swing Hall of Fame in San Marcos, Texas.

-Jody Nix has had the honour of working with many legends of country music including Bob Wills (Monday 6 March 1905 - Tuesday 13 May 1975), Ray Price, Marty Robbins (Saturday 26 September 1925 - Wednesday 8 December 1982), George Strait, Moe Bandy, Red Steagall, Asleep At The Wheel, Johnny Bush, Frenchie Burke and Tony Booth.
+Jody Nix has had the honour of working with many legends of country music, including Bob Wills (Monday 6 March 1905 - Tuesday 13 May 1975), Ray Price (Tuesday 12 January 1926 - Monday 16 December 2013), Marty Robbins (Saturday 26 September 1925 - Wednesday 8 December 1982), George Strait, Moe Bandy, Red Steagall, Ray Benson's Asleep at The Wheel, Johnny Bush, Frenchie Burke and Tony Booth.

-Jody Nix's highly acclaimed 'Twin Fiddles Turn Me On' (Hillside Records, 2011) includes Kent Westberry's 'She Won't Let Me Forget Her', which was co-written with Snuffy Smith.
+Jody Nix's highly acclaimed 'Twin Fiddles Turn Me On' (Hillside Records, 2011) included 'She Won't Let Me Forget Her' (written by Kent Westberry and Snuffy Smith).

-It was also in 2011 that Jody Nix saw the release of his equally highly acclaimed 'Bright Lights And Country Music' (Hillside Records, 2011); the title track was written by Bill Anderson and the album also included a rendition of Rodney Crowell's 'I Couldn't Leave You If I tried'.
+It was also in 2011 when Jody Nix saw the release of his equally highly acclaimed 'Bright Lights & Country Music' (Hillside Records, 2011); the title track was written by Bill Anderson and the album also included a rendition of Rodney Crowell's 'I Couldn't Leave You If I tried'.